PhD, The University of Texas at Austin

-Following her life long passion for studying and producing art, Shannon Faseler earned a Bachelors of Fine Arts from the University of Texas at Austin.
-A Masters of Fine Arts from the School of The Art Institute of Chicago followed shortly after.
+Shannon Faseler earned a BFA from the University of Texas at Austin by following her life long passion for studying and producing art.
+An MFA from the School of The Art Institute of Chicago followed shortly after.
 It was during graduate school, as a teaching assistant, that a love of teaching developed.
 After graduation, and a move to the more temperate climate of the west coast, Faseler accepted teaching positions in both studio and art history departments at several Orange County colleges.
 In addition to teaching, Faseler was appointed Gallery Director at Irvine Valley College.
 Recently, she has returned home to Texas and is currently establishing her studio practice while teaching at Texas State University.
 She continues to exhibit her personal work both locally and nationally.
 You can read Faseler's full CV here.

 Claire Hendren received her M.A. in Art Museum Studies from Georgetown University and her Ph.D. from Université Paris Nanterre in 2019.
 She has also worked as a lecturer at the Institut Catholique de Paris and as an assistant to the directors of the NEH Summer Institute Museums: Humanities in the Public Sphere at Georgetown University.